toreanderson/toreanderson.github.io/_posts/2015-09-20-ipv6-mobile-roaming-possible-or-not.markdown

 Telenor Norway demonstrates that there clearly is ***a*** way.
 I know several of the folks involved in Telenor's IPv6 efforts, they are a friendly bunch - do not hesitate to contact me if you want me to introduce you to them!
-I'm certain that they would heppily help you finding your way towards deploying IPv6 in Telstra's mobile network.
+I'm certain that they would gladly help you finding *your* way towards deploying IPv6 in Telstra's mobile network.